Home > Articles > SI Unit of Temperature: Kelvin is the SI Unit of Temperature

 The kelvin, symbol K, is a temperature measuring unit.
 The Kelvin scale is an absolute scale in which 0 K represents absolute zero and a change in thermodynamic temperature T of 1 kelvin equates to a change in thermal energy kT of 1.3806491023 J. In the 2019 redefinition of the SI base units, the Boltzmann constant k = 1.3806491023 JK1 was precisely specified, resulting in the triple point of water being 273.160.0001 K. In the International System of Units (SI), the kelvin is the basic unit of temperature, along with its prefixed versions.
 It is named after Belfast-born engineer and scientist William Thomson1st Baron Kelvin (1824-1907), who studied at the University of Glasgow.
 Historically, the Kelvin scale was derived from the Celsius scale, with 273.15 K equaling 0 °C (the approximate melting point of ice) and a change of one kelvin equaling a change of one degree Celsius.
 Although this relationship is still valid, the Celsius, Fahrenheit, and Rankine scales are now defined in terms of the Kelvin scale.
 The kelvin is the major unit of temperature in engineering and the physical sciences, whereas the Celsius scale remains the dominant scale in most nations outside of these professions.
 Outside of the physical sciences, the Fahrenheit scale predominates in the United States, with the Kelvin or Rankine scale used for absolute temperature.

-SI Unit of Temperature: How to convert the SI Unit of Temperature into Fahrenheit?
+How to Convert the SI Unit of Temperature into Fahrenheit?

 The three most prevalent temperature scales are Celsius, Fahrenheit, and Kelvin.
 Each of the scales has a purpose; therefore, one will most likely come across them and need to convert between them.
 The conversion formula is provided below-